GNOME/gimp/devel-docs/README.md

 At each commit pushed to the repository, several pipelines are currently running, such as:

-- Debian testing autotools and meson builds (autotools is still the official build system while meson is experimental).
+- Debian testing builds
-- Windows builds (cross or natively compiled).
+- Windows builds (cross compiled).

 Additionally, we test build with alternative tools or options (e.g. with `Clang` instead of `gcc` compiler) or jobs which may take much longer,